-This page is to help businesses with their recovery planning as some lockdown measures begin to ease.
+This page is to support businesses with their recovery planning.

 Any business, in any doubt, as to whether it can be open to the public should contact for advice on: Regulation&Enforcement@doncaster.gov.uk

 From 24 September, businesses selling food or drink (including cafes, bars, pubs and restaurants), social clubs, casinos, bowling alleys, amusement arcades (and other indoor leisure centres or facilities), funfairs, theme parks, and adventure parks and activities, and bingo halls, must be closed between 10pm and 5am.
 This will include takeaways, but delivery and drive-thru services can continue after 10pm.

 In both indoor and outdoor licensed premises, food and drink must be ordered from, and served at, a table.
 Licensed and unlicensed businesses must also take all reasonable steps to ensure that the customer remains seated whilst consuming the food or drink on the premises.
 Cinemas, theatres and concert halls can continue beyond 10pm, but only if the performance started before 10pm, and food and drink cannot be served after 10pm.